ppeccin/WebMSX/README.md

 - PSG, SCC, SCC-I, FM-PAC and MSX-MUSIC sound
 - Cross platform HTML5/JS.
 Runs in any Browser, tested in Chrome/Firefox
 - Put games or any MSX software in webpages easily
-- Run it locally with a single HTML file, no install needed
+- Runs locally with a single HTML file, no install needed
 - Play Cartridge ROMs, Disk and Tape images
 - Powerful Drag & Drop system for loading media files
 - Load several disks at once and easily switch disks